tspence/swashbuckle-doc-tools/README.md

 |----------|-----------|------------------------------------------------------------|
 | Readme   | Yes       | Markdown-formatted documentation can upload to Guide pages |
 | Workato  | Partially | Somewhat supported                                         |

-## OpenAPI assumptions

-Examples of assumptions about OpenAPI made by this program:
-* Only supports OpenAPI 3.0
-* Your server supports GZIP encoding and HTTPS connection pooling
-* An endpoint returns only a single data type and a single error type
-* Each API has a single-word category, a four-word title, and a long remarks section that is a description
-* You have a list of public environments (e.g. production, sandbox) that are documented in the SDK
-* For test environments or dedicated servers, an SDK user must define a custom environment URL
-* [Enums are sometimes unsafe for SDK usage](https://medium.com/codex/should-your-api-use-enums-340a6b51d6c3); all enums are converted to integers or strings
-* Nobody intentionally adds HttpStatusCode to their swagger file; if it appears, ignore it
-* Each API has a unique `summary` value in the swagger file which will be used as method names for the SDK

 ## Attribution